 LOWER WELL CLOSING.
+Equipment assemblies for:

-- uncemented liner; - uncemented liner followed by MHF; - continuous cementing of the liner; - continuous cementing of the liner followed by multi-stage hydraulic fracturing; - collar cementing of the liner; - collar cementing of the liner followed by multi-stage hydraulic fracturing; - sectional running of the liner both with and without cementing; - lateral wellbores with production casings of different thicknesses ("bottle" EC); - eliminating leaks in the "head" of the shank; - collar cementing of the casing followed by multi-stage hydraulic fracturing; - two-stage or sleeve cementing of the casing with a coupling; - two-stage or sleeve cementing of the casing using a packer sleeve.
+- uncemented liner;

+- uncemented liner followed by MHF;

+- continuous cementing of the liner;

+- continuous cementing of the liner followed by multi-stage hydraulic fracturing;

+- collar cementing of the liner;

+- collar cementing of the liner followed by multi-stage hydraulic fracturing;

+- sectional running of the liner both with and without cementing;

+- lateral wellbores with production casings of different thicknesses ("bottle" EC); - eliminating leaks in the "head" of the shank; - collar cementing of the casing followed by multi-stage hydraulic fracturing; - two-stage or sleeve cementing of the casing with a coupling; - two-stage or sleeve cementing of the casing using a packer sleeve.
-• FT OIL&GAS WELL SYSTEMS

-reliable downhole equipment for multistage hydraulic fracturing.
+FT OIL&GAS WELL SYSTEMS is the brand name for a range of affordable and reliable downhole equipment for multistage hydraulic fracturing.
 The design of the equipment is selected and realised based on the current requirements of the large international customers.